nutanix/nutanix.ansible/README.md

 # Version compatibility

 ## Ansible
-This collection has been tested against following versions:
+This collection and examples has been tested against following versions :
   1. ansible==5.0.1
   2. ansible-core==2.12.3